day8/re-frame/README.md

     that embraces those paradigms?
 3. You're taking a [Functional Design and Programming course](http://www.eli.sdsu.edu/courses/fall15/cs696/index.html) at San Diego State University and you have a re-frame/reagent assignment due.
 You've left the reading a bit late, right?
 I remember those days.
-4. You've taken interest in cycle.js, reactive streams/rxjs, elm, or pux (purescript) and want to use those same patterns with clojurescript.
+4. You know Redux, Elm, cycle.js or pux and you're
+    interested in a ClojureScript implementation, with a data oriented design.
+    In this space, re-frame is very old, hopefully in a Gandalf kind of way.
+    First designed in Nov/Dec 2014, it slightly pre-dates the official Elm Architecture, and although influenced by early-Elm concepts like `foldp` and `lift`, we took a slightly different path, over time pioneering such concepts as event handler middleware, coeffect accretion, and deduplicated signal graphs.
-5.  re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
+5. Which brings us to the most important point. re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions, interceptors, coeffects, conveyor belts, statechart-friendliness (FSM) and claims an immaculate hammock conception.
 It also has a charming